Inca Empire: Religion

 Inca myths were transmitted orally until early Spanish colonists recorded them; however, some scholars claim that they were recorded on quipus, Andean knotted string records.

 The Inca believed in reincarnation.
 After death, the passage to the next world was fraught with difficulties.
 The spirit of the dead, camaquen, would need to follow a long road and during the trip the assistance of a black dog that could see in the dark was required.
 Most Incas imagined the after world to be like an earthly paradise with flower-covered fields and snow-capped mountains.

 It was important to the Inca that they not die as a result of burning or that the body of the deceased not be incinerated.
 Burning would cause their vital force to disappear and threaten their passage to the after world.
 The Inca nobility practiced cranial deformation.
 They wrapped tight cloth straps around the heads of newborns to shape their soft skulls into a more conical form, thus distinguishing the nobility from other social classes.

 The Incas made human sacrifices.
 As many as 4,000 servants, court officials, favorites and concubines were killed upon the death of the Inca Huayna Capac in 1527.
 The Incas performed child sacrifices around important events, such as the death of the Sapa Inca or during a famine.
-These sacrifices were known as qhapaq hucha.
+These sacrifices were known as capacocha or qhapaq hucha.

-Deities

 The Incas were polytheists who worshipped many gods.
 These included: